xHarbourCom/vxh/class_ref.md

 <SECTION ID="checkbox">
 </SECTION>
 ## CheckBox
-The CheckBox controls are widely used for setting and getting boolean data, in generl answers to yes-no questions, when the answer to the question presumably won't get more diversified in time.
+The CheckBox controls are widely used for setting and getting boolean data, in generl answers to yes-no questions, when the answer to the question presumably won't get more diversified in time.<br>

 ### Properties
 * AutoSize